xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/banner-system.md

    * **Rotation effect** : Choose one of the available rotation effects for the banner.
    * **Enabled** : If enabled the banner is displayed in the storefront.

+     {% note info %}
+     Recommended banner paramethers for Retina and 4k displays:

+     * image size 3840х880 px
+     * JPG format with a 50%-80% compression
+     * file size 100-300 kb

+     You can use tools like ImageOptim and/or TinyPNG for banner optimization.
+     {% endnote %}

    Click **Save** or **Save & Close** when you are done.
 You'll see the newly created banner in the list.

    ![banner-created.png]({{site.baseurl}}/attachments/ref_35tpPrVf/banner-created.png)